OpenBuildings/jam/guide/jam/associations.md

 ## Tips, Tricks, and Warnings

-Here are a few things you should know to make efficient use of Jerry associations in your Jerry applications:
+Here are a few things you should know to make efficient use of Jam associations in your Jam applications:

 * Controlling caching
 * Avoiding name collisions